-You should not use the -tile and -MACS options on the allocator line in /sbin/init.d/allocator.
+You should not use the -tile option on the allocator line in /sbin/init.d/allocator.
 Use the allocator.config file instead.
-Refer to the allocator.config manual page in the $Paragon^{TM}$ System Commands Reference Manual.
+Refer to the allocator.config manual page in the ParagonTM System Commands Reference Manual.

 To have any changes to the configuration file take effect you will need to stop and restart the allocator after the changes are made.
 To stop and start the allocator, issue the allocator command.